The Chase (Doctor Who): Broadcast and ratings

 The serial was broadcast on BBC1 in six weekly parts from 22 May to 26 June 1965.
 Viewership numbers were considered extremely positive, though the early summer months meant that it failed to gain the high audience figures for serials like The Dalek Invasion of Earth and The Web Planet.
 It gained generally a million viewers over the preceding serial, The Space Museum, with the first episode receiving ten million viewers, and made its way into the top 20 most-viewed programmes for the night; the fourth and sixth episodes entered the top 10.
 The serial's Appreciation Index scores were also successful, ranging from 54 to 57, though not as high as The Dalek Invasion of Earth.

 The original tapes of the second, fourth, and sixth episodes were erased on 17 August 1967, followed by the third and fifth on 31 January 1969, and the first on 17 July 1969.
 In 1978, 16mm telerecordings created for overseas markets were discovered at BBC Enterprises.
 In 1985, the serial was sold through Lionheart as part of a syndicated package to North America, where it was also available as a television movie.
 In November 1986, the serial was considered for a repeat broadcast as part of TV 50, a celebration of 50 years of the BBC, though it was never played.
 It was screened on 4 December 1988 at the National Film Theatre as part of a celebration of Doctor Who; Edmund Warwick attended and signed autographs.
+An additional copy of the first episode was recovered from a deceased collector in 2026.